actionml/harness/security.md

 2. TLS (formerly known as SSL) should be configured for the Harness Server.
 Instructions TBD.
 1. **`harness start`** and **`harness-auth start`** The Harness Server will now require the `admin` user's id and credentials setup in `harness-env`.

-**&dagger;**The above process will be wrapped in a shell script that will run all the steps and report user-id and credentials while also configuring the ENV and doing all the start/stop of servers to make it functional.
-This is not yet available.

-## Auth Usage of the Java and Python SDK
+## Auth and the SDKs

-The SDK construct `Client` objects like `EventClient` etc. In their constructors each of these objects takes optional credentials.
+The SDKs construct `client` objects like `EventsClient` etc. In their constructors each of these objects takes optional credentials.
 See examples provided with the libraries for specifics.

 If the credentials (user-id and secret) are not provided the SDK will communicate without Auth, if they are provided they will send the user-id and secret when needed according to the OAuth2 protocol implemented in the diagram above.